jayhamady/PI-Weather-Clock/README.md

 1. Create a new directory at `~/.config/autostart` if it does not exist - `mkdir ~/.config/autostart`
 2. `cd ~/.config/autostart` - cd into this directory
-3. `nano unclutterAuto.desktop` - Create a new .desktop file
+3. `sudo nano unclutterAuto.desktop` - Create a new .desktop file
 4. Add the following lines and save.
 Customize the file path to where this project's index.html lives on your Pi.

 	```